The 11 Best Breweries in Brooklyn, NY

 Photography courtesy of Back Home Beer

-Zahra Tabatabai hasn’t been brewing long, but she’s already making waves in Brooklyn.
+Zahra Tabatabai made waves in Brooklyn.
 The founder of Iranian- and female-owned Back Home Beer, Tabatabai brings a unique background to craft, focusing on flavors and art from Iran and the Middle East.

 Tabatabai, the daughter of Iranian immigrants whose grandfather homebrewed in Iran in the 1950s and ‘60s, started Back Home Beer to share the rich history of brewing in Iran.
 From the beginning, Tabatabai started homebrewing her grandfather’s old recipes.
 He used a lot of ingredients from his garden in Shiraz, Iran: sumac, salt, barberries, and dried limes.

 Drinkers have responded to her narrative.
-Tabatabai’s Sumac Gose debuted in mid-October to rave fanfare.
+Tabatabai’s Sumac Gose debuted to rave fanfare.
 It sold out from the shelves of many accounts within just a few hours.

-Currently contract brewing, Back Home Beer doesn’t quite have a brick-and-mortar to call its own yet, but we’re so impressed with Tabatabai’s dedication to stay true to her roots.
+Currently contract brewing, Back Home Beer doesn’t quite have a brick-and-mortar to call its own yet, but we’re so impressed with Tabatabai’s dedication to staying true to her roots.

 Learn more